-Study and Drug Study Design, Sample Size Find Deinte Desulte Regimen and Demographics Duration End Points Results of 50 mg) at 24 hours postdose Mathew et al 61 DB, PC, RCT N=112 Primary: Primary: Proportion of Pain-free response at two hours occurred in 151 of 216 attacks (70%) with Rizatriptan 10 mg Patients 20 to 64 Inree migraine rizatriptan and 24 of 109 attacks (22%) with placebo (P <0.01).
-NC. years of age with migraine troatmont Secondary vs history of allacks produced a Pain-free response at one hour occurred in more attacks treated with rizatriptan placebo headache pain-free compared to placebo (45 vs 8%; P <0.01).
-When the attacks were categorized by progressing to response at two headache severity at the time of treatment, the pain-free response at two hours moderate or hours was higher for mild attacks than for moderate or severe attacks (P<0.01). severe pain when no Secondary: Sustained pain-free response rates were significantly higher with rizatriptan intervention was Pain-free compared to placebo (60 vs 17%; P <0.001). used response at one nour, migraine attacks in which treatment provided a sustained pain- free response lasting between hours Cady et al 62 DB.
-MC.
-PC N=207 Primary.
-Primary: PG.
-RCT Proportion of Significantly more patients reported pain-freedom at two hours with rizatriptan Rizatriptan 10 mg ODT -, - Single patients free of compared to placebo (66 vs 26%; OR, 5.20; 95% Cl, 2.75 to 9.80; P<0.001).
-The Patients ≥18 migraine pain at two proportion reporting sustained pain-freedom between two and 24 hours was also VS years of age with attack hours and significantly greater with rizatriptan (52 vs 18%; OR, 5.40; 95% Cl, 2.71 to 10.79; a history of determination of P <0.001). placebo migraine with or whether Dationto within acah without aura for treatment A nonsignificant greater proportion of patients receiving rizatriptan plus migraine treatment group word and a history of consistent rizatrintan alone (72 vs 61%; P=0.430).
-Similar results were observed with patients acament group were anu a misiory 01 CONSISTENT 12au plan alone (12 vs 01/0, $7-0.450$).
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results of 50 mg) at 24 hours postdose Mathew et al DB, PC, RCT N=112 Primary: Proportion of Primary: Pain-free response at two hours occurred in 151 of 216 attacks (70%) with Rizatriptan 10 mg Patients 20 to 64 years of age with Three migraine migraine attacks in which rizatriptan and 24 of 109 attacks (22%) with placebo ( P <0.01). vs migraine and a history of attacks treatment produced a Secondary: Pain-free response at one hour occurred in more attacks treated with rizatriptan placebo headache progressing to moderate or severe pain pain-free response at two hours compared to placebo (45 vs 8%; $P$ <0.01).
+When the attacks were categorized by headache severity at the time of treatment, the pain-free response at two hours was higher for mild attacks than for moderate or severe attacks ( $P$ <0.01). when no intervention was used Secondary: Pain-free response at one hour, percentage of migraine Sustained pain-free response rates were significantly higher with rizatriptan compared to placebo (60 vs 17%; P <0.001). attacks in which treatment provided a sustained pain- free response lasting between two and 24 hours Cady et al DB, MC, PC, PG, RCT N=207 Primary: Proportion of Primary: Significantly more patients reported pain-freedom at two hours with rizatriptan Rizatriptan 10 mg ODT Patients ≥18 Single migraine patients free of pain at two compared to placebo (66 vs 26%; OR, 5.20; 95% CI, 2.75 to 9.80; P <0.001).
+The proportion reporting sustained pain-freedom between two and 24 hours was also vs years of age with a history of attack hours and determination of significantly greater with rizatriptan (52 vs 18%; OR, 5.40; 95% CI, 2.71 to 10.79; P <0.001). placebo migraine with or without aura for whether treatment A nonsignificant greater proportion of patients receiving rizatriptan plus migraine Patients within each treatment group were at least one year and a history of effects were consistent education reported pain-freedom at two hours compared to those receiving rizatriptan alone (72 vs 61%; P =0.430).
 Similar results were observed with patients